pitt-miskov-zivanov-lab/dyse_wm/README.md

 ## In this README

-This README contains installation instructions, description of the overall framework, and for each subpackage: functionality, TODOs, and input/output files.
+This README contains installation instructions, description of the overall framework, and for each subpackage: functionality, and input/output files.
 READMEs for each subpackage contain descriptions of each subpackage module.

 ## Setup